 Imagine having to manage all of the public facing aspects of the massive Seafood Watch Program including their consumer pocket guides, their website, their social media, special events and their network of more than 125 Seafood Watch Conservation Partner organizations.
 What is the Monterey Bay Aquarium Seafood Watch® program?
 On what do they base their recommendations for what’s sustainable and what’s not?
 And how does the program’s vision drive those recommendations?
 More and more people are turning to Seafood Watch to make their choices about what seafood to order when dining out as well as what to purchase from the grocery store.
 Join me to learn from Ryan how the entire process works and the challenges Seafood Watch faces to assure consumers that their assessments can be trusted because of rigorous assessments they use to make their decisions.
 Sound fishy?
-It’s not!
-This show made possible due do the generous support of the Chapman Automotive Group.

 - What does the sustainable seafood movement look like today?
 The general public is very interested in what they are eating and the impact of their food choices on the oceans.
 The focus of Seafood Watch is now on businesses to make whole scale change.
 Working with businesses to make sure they are committed to sustainable seafood makes the consumer choice easy – you don’t have to do the work to insure you are making the sustainable choice.

 - Got the Seafood Watch APP?
 Download it today and stay in the green.

 - What is the most popular seafood in the United States?
 How are issues, like slavery, involved with providing this seafood?
 Join this podcast and hear Ryan and Mrs. Green discuss how important social justice is in creating a sustainable planet!